slemasne/repo-test/README.md

-# git-test
+# Introduction

-Test for GIT commands
+Repo for general testing and learning